spiral/docs/filters/composite.md

 }
 ```

-The following data format is supported by this filter:
+This Filter supports the following data format:

 ```json
 {